teracow/googliser/README.md

 - `craw`

 `-h` or `--help`
-Display this help then exit.
+Display the extended parameter help.

 `-i [FILE]` or `--input [FILE]`
 Put your search phrases into a text file then specify the file here. **googliser** will download images matching each phrase in the file, ignoring any line starting with a `#`.